 Photosynthesis is the process by which plants convert sunlight, water, and carbon dioxide into energy-rich sugars, releasing oxygen as a byproduct.
 It plays a crucial role in plant growth and development.

-Seaweed Biofertiliser contains various beneficial compounds such as cytokinins, auxins, gibberellins, and betaines that can positively impact photosynthesis.
+Seaweed Biological Fertiliser contains various beneficial compounds that can positively impact photosynthesis.
 These compounds benefit the efficiency of chlorophyll production and enhancing the overall functioning of chloroplasts within plant cells.

-Applying seaweed fertiliser to plants helps stimulate the growth of chlorophyll pigments responsible for capturing light energy during photosynthesis
+Applying seaweed fertiliser to plants benefits the growth of chlorophyll pigments responsible for capturing light energy during photosynthesis

-The stimulation of chlorophyll pigments results in increased absorption of sunlight and more efficient conversion of carbon dioxide into carbohydrates.
+The stimulation of chlorophyll pigments result in increased absorption of sunlight and more efficient conversion of carbon dioxide into carbohydrates.

-4. Seaweed Enhances Plant Tolerance to Climatic Stresses
+4. Seaweed Advantages in Enhancing Plant Tolerance to Climatic Stresses

 One of the other great benefits of using seaweed fertiliser is it improves resistance to frost and disease because it contains a hormone called Auxins.
 Auxins attribute to stem strength.
 Auxins occur in the roots and stems during cell division.
 They move to areas of cell elongation where they allow the walls of cells to stretch.